Board of Directors' Bios

 - Ian J. Benjamin, Chair; RSM US LLP

-is a Partner at McGladrey LLP and leader of the Not-for-Profit, Education and Healthcare Services Practice in the New York office.
-He is also a member of the firm’s National Leadership Team for not-for-profits.
-He has over 30 years of experience serving not-for profit and higher education organizations including international, membership and cultural groups, colleges and universities, K-12 schools, and trade and professional associations.
+is a Partner at RSM US LLP and leader of the Nonprofit, Education and Healthcare Services Practice in its New York office.
+He is also a member of the firm’s National Leadership Team for nonprofits.
+He has over 30 years of experience serving nonprofit and higher education organizations including international, membership and cultural groups, colleges and universities, K-12 schools, and trade and professional associations.
 Ian also leads the Employee Benefit Plans Practice in the New York office.
-As an engagement leader, Ian advises boards of directors, CEOs and CFOs of not-for-profit organizations as they address matters such as government audits, OMB Circular A-133 audits, governance reviews, bond offerings, organizational changes such as mergers, and the implementation of new auditing standards.
-Prior to joining the firm, Ian was a partner at Deloitte & Touche in its Tri-State Not-for-Profit and Higher Education Services Group.
-In addition to not-for-profits, his clients have included employee benefit plans, manufacturing companies, and real estate and investment companies.
-Ian is President of Stephen Wise Free Synagogue in Manhattan and a former Board member of Governance Matters and Court Appointed Special Advocates.
+As an engagement leader, Ian advises boards of directors, CEOs and CFOs of not-for-profit organizations as they address matters such as government audits, governance reviews, bond offerings, organizational changes such as mergers, and the implementation of new accounting standards.
+Ian is a Past President of Stephen Wise Free Synagogue in Manhattan and a former Board member of Governance Matters and Court Appointed Special Advocates.

 - Robert Acton, Vice Chair; Cause Strategy Partners